 If you love Chicken Tikka Masala, you will love this incredibly flavorful (yet mild) Indian chicken recipe.
-The combination of shredded chicken and tomatoes with just enough cream and butter to add richness really is something special—and it’s a wonderful way to introduce the kids to new flavors.
+The combination of shredded chicken and tomatoes with just enough cream and butter to add richness really is something special—and it’s a wonderful way to share flavors with the kids.

 Your toddler won’t eat?
 Help is here!